Osho: Mumbai: 1971–1974

 At a public meditation event in early 1970, Rajneesh presented his Dynamic Meditation method for the first time.
 Dynamic Meditation involved breathing very fast and celebrating with music and dance.
 He left Jabalpur for Mumbai at the end of June.
 On 26 September 1970, he initiated his first group of disciples or neo-sannyasins.
 Becoming a disciple apparently meant assuming a new name and wearing the traditional saffron dress of ascetic Hindu holy men, including a mala (beaded necklace) carrying a locket with his picture.
 However, his sannyasins were encouraged to follow a celebratory rather than ascetic lifestyle.
 He himself was not to be worshipped but regarded as a catalytic agent, "a sun encouraging the flower to open".

 He had by then, acquired a secretary, Laxmi Thakarsi Kuruwa, who as his first disciple had taken the name Ma Yoga Laxmi.
 Laxmi was the daughter of one of his early followers, a wealthy Jain, who had been a key supporter of the Indian National Congress during the struggle for Indian independence, with close ties to Gandhi, Nehru, and Morarji Desai.
 She raised the money that enabled Rajneesh to stop his travels and settle down.
 In December 1970, he moved to the Woodlands Apartments in Mumbai, where he gave lectures and received visitors, among them his first Western visitors.
 He now traveled rarely, no longer speaking at open public meetings.

 In 1971, he adopted the title "Bhagwan Shree Rajneesh".
+Shree is a polite form of address roughly equivalent to the English "Sir"; Bhagwan means "blessed one", used in Indian tradition as a term of respect for a human being in whom the divine is no longer hidden but apparent.
+In Hinduism it can also be used to signify a deity or avatar.
+In many parts of India and South Asia, Bhagwan represents the abstract concept of a universal God to Hindus who are spiritual and religious but do not worship a specific deity.